Regulations governing the forex broker license in Seychelles

 4. Monitoring business conduct in the non-bank financial sector in Seychelles.

-Obtaining a Forex license in Seychelles involves adhering to a set of regulations and requirements established by the Seychelles Financial Services Authority (FSA).
+Obtaining a forex license in Seychelles involves adhering to a set of regulations and requirements established by the Seychelles Financial Services Authority (FSA).
 These regulations are designed to ensure the integrity and stability of the financial market while providing a conducive environment for business operations.
-Below are the key regulations and requirements for obtaining a Forex broker license in Seychelles:
+Below are the key regulations and requirements for obtaining an FX license in Seychelles:

 1. Legal Framework